AP Scholars 2017

 Honors Convocation 2017

 Leadership.
 Service.
 Character.
 Excellence.
 The entire Mercy school community convened for the annual HONORS CONVOCATION to recognize all the stellar students of 2017.
-Visit these links to see the full list of student awards: grades 9 - 11 and grade 12.
+God Bless the Mercy High Class of 2017.
+Congratulations on earning over $20 million in college scholarships and serving over 25,000 hours of community service.

 2017 Valedictorian & Salutatorian Finalists